igolovic/vue-phonebook-demo/README.md

 Backend application is in folder phonebook-webapi which contains Visual Studio solution with three projects.
 Service methods from project phonebook-webapi further call into projects phonebook-core and phonebook-data which implement layered architecture (presentation/business/data).
 Entity Framework is used to retrieve data from the database.

 **Database**

-Is implemented as a relational database hosted on SQL Server instance.
+Database is implemented as a relational database hosted on SQL Server instance.
 Tables:
-Employee - all employees including phonebook operators (which are also employees) are stored in this table
+_Employee_ - all employees including phonebook operators (which are also employees) are stored in this table
-Department - codebook of departments in company (Sales, Manufacturing)
+_Department_ - codebook of departments in company (Sales, Manufacturing)
-Location - codebook of company locations (Athens, Madrid)
+_Location_ - codebook of company locations (Athens, Madrid)
-Role - codebook of employee roles (Worker, Manager)
+_Role_- codebook of employee roles (Worker, Manager)
-Permission - one row in this table represents access right of an employee to department and role.
+_Permission_ - one row in this table represents access right of an employee to department and role.
 For example:

 ![screenshot](./permission.png?raw=true)